State Variables and Constraints in Thermodynamics of Solids and Their Implications: Fundamental relation of equilibrium

 {\bf Definition 2: Thermodynamic coordinate}

 {\em A thermodynamic coordinate is the time-averaged value of a property under a constraint on the range in which the temporal value of the property can vary}.

 By defining a TC $X_{j}$ in this manner, it is understood that the time average of the corresponding property $X_{j}(t)$ converges to a finite value, $X_{j} = \bar{X_{j}}$.
 A constraint $\xi_{j}$ is a means of restricting the range in which a particular variable $X_{j}(t)$ can vary.
 It is expressed by either a hypersurface $\xi_{j}(X_{j}(t))=0$ or a range $\xi_{j}(X_{j}(t))>0$.
 Although the restriction can be applied to any mode of change, for a moment, restrict ourselves to those in the real space.
 Later, different types of constraint are shown on occasions.
-An example of a constraint $\xi$ is the rigid wall of a container in which an enclosed gas can expand.
-This constraint creates a TC of volume $V$ when the system is in equilibrium.
-This feature of the relationship between a TC and a constraint is not clear in GB, whereas it is well described by Reiss \cite{Reiss} (Sec.~I.8), who may be the first to investigate this feature seriously.
+An example of a constraint $\xi$ is the rigid wall of a container in which an enclosed gas can move.
+This example is easily understandable.
+On the other hand, in real materials, the notion of constraint seems not clear.
+The substance of constraint in real materials is an energy barrier, which restricts a range of atom motion within a unit cell or smaller region.
+In other words, the structure is akin to constraint, which identifies a given type of solid from others.
+Further investigation of constraint is given in Sec.~\ref{sec:constraints}.
+A constraint determines a TC.
+The constraint of a rigid wall of a container specifies volume $V$, which is a TC for the gas inside the container when the gas is in equilibrium.
+This relationship between a TC and a constraint is well described by Reiss \cite{Reiss} (Sec.~I.8), who may be the first to seriously investigate this relationship, whereas it is not clear in GB.
 In addition, although in GB two types of constraints, {\it i.e.}, external and internal constraints, are distinguished, the distinction is not important for the present argument, and accordingly in this paper word ``constraint" is used to refer to both types.

 In terms of the equilibrium state, the second law is expressed as follows.

 {\bf Theorem 1: The second law of thermodynamics}

 {\em Among all the states of a system that have a given $U$ and are compatible with the given constraints, there exists one and only one stable equilibrium state.}